 But in my sister’s case, she had done everything her pediatrician advised, and my little niece was still coughing away.
 After a quick chat with the Pediatric After Hours Office, I explained what I wanted to prepare for my niece, and the doctor gave me the green light and said that my niece should go in the next day if her symptoms persisted.

-With her pediatrician’s permission, I whipped up a quick herbal goodie bag from my herbal shop—some Cough Control Tea, which has fennel. ginger, fenugreek, and mullein.
-I also gave her drops of organic cayenne extract, drops of my lemon balm extract, and drops of oil of oregano.
+With her pediatrician’s permission, I whipped up a quick herbal goodie bag from my herbal shop—some Cough Control Tea, which has fennel. ginger, fenugreek, and mullein and a red onion for a chest poultice.
+I also gave her drops of organic cayenne extract, drops of my lemon balm extract, and drops of my ginger mullein glycerite.
 The trick was getting this screaming coughing child to down less than an ounce of this spicy stuff with juice.
 She kicked and screamed, we bribed her with organic candy, and she gave in.
 The funny thing is that everyone has done some form of Cayenne shots in our home, and there is rarely a scream or kick from them, although we sometimes jump up and down and make faces.
 But we have gotten used to it, and I started them early, so now it is as common as drinking a glass of water; although my oldest sometimes freaks out, we usually handle the heat quite well.

 The cool thing is that my niece’s cough stopped almost immediately, and I sent my sister home with enough herbs to make a few cups of tea and some herbal cough drops.
 I also advised her to add some raw crushed garlic to her tea.
 The next day the doctor checked her out, and she was doing much better.
 He said for my sister to continue giving her whatever she was using because it seemed to be helping.